-His Security can offer multiple solutions to fit your needs and budget.
+His Security & Technology can offer multiple solutions to fit your needs and budget.
 Cameras are an excellent layer to your security plan.
 They offer excellent prosecution evidence, and as such, can provide a deterrence factor when placed correctly and utilized to maximum security benefit.
 But, all cameras are not the same, and with this growing field of options, talking to professionals can help you know what the best solution is for you, your family and your lifestyle.

 Although the acronym CCTV is still used as a general term to describe a video surveillance system, it rarely refers to closed circuit television anymore.
 CCTV generally now indicates installation of a system of cameras designed to capture activity in and around the area or building where they are mounted.
 This “capture” can be in the form of a feed of video to a central station, and/or to a recording device, and/or to the internet cloud.
 The old analog systems of years past have now almost universally been replaced by digital cameras, both wired and wireless operating in an IP (internet protocol) system.